TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 - ExtensionClass():
     - __init__():     Perform simple variable initialisation here.
-    - initialize():   Grab 'context' and 'extention wrapper' here.
+    - initialize():   Grab 'context' and 'extension wrapper' here.
 Context is your gateway into Moneydance.
 Perform simple startup tasks but, remember, you need to be thinking 'event' driven, and not sequentially programmed driven. at this point, during MD startup, the GUI is not loaded, the dataset is not loaded, and MD is firing up.....
                       (unless during a install/reinstall, as you will always be in the GUI then of course)